m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 Finally, the packet of data needs to be preceded by the transport header (TCP/UDP) in order to actually be sent along the wire in accordance with these transmission protocols.

 ## XDR Encoding
-In addition to providing an IDL, XDR also defines an encoding; that is, the binary representation of our data “on the wire”.
+In addition to providing an IDL, XDR also defines an encoding; that is, the binary representation of our data "on the wire".

 All data types are encoded in multiples of four bytes.
 Encoding a single byte argument therefore would take and 3 bytes of padding.